sinsaegit/sinsae.github.io/README.md

 # sinsaegit.github.io

-# hey, my guy. this is just a useless page.
+# hey, my guy. this is just an useless page.
 # in case you are reading this; you are amazing.